Oak 'N Spruce

 History

-Oak 'N Spruce once offered beginners a place to learn on their very own slope and tow.
-The ski area opened sometime in the 1940's with a 300 foot tow serving a novice area.
+Oak n' Spruce once offered beginners a place to learn on their very own slope and tow.
+The ski area and resort was founded by Frank Prinz and opened for skiing in the 1947-1948 ski season, after the resort opened in May of 1947.
+The area was simple, with a short rope tow on a beginner slope.
+The area was one of the first in the East to have snowmaking.
 Night skiing was available throughout its existence, giving skiers a chance to practice after dark.
 Other winter options including skating and tobogganing.
-Snowmaking was added in its latest years, but was probably a very small snowmaking system.

-The ski area continued to operate until the 1970's, when it likely officially closed, likely due to much larger nearby Berkshire Resorts.
-However, the area was possibly used later than that, on an unofficial basis.
+The ski area continued to operate until the mid 1980's when the resort was sold.
 In the 1990's an expansion at the resort excavated away half the slope.

 All that remains today of Oak N Spruce is one rope tow tower, and an A Frame structure at the terminus of the lift.
 Part of this A Frame has been absorbed into a nearby tree.